magello-group/machine-learning/README.md

 We recommend installing Python and OpenCV using homebrew.

+#### Known Issues (Read before you continue!!)
+If you have updated OSX there is an issue with brew.

+The OS takes owneship of some folders that brew uses if you have updated Mac OSX after installing brew.

+To check this pleas write ´´´ls -la /usr/local | grep -E "include|share"´´´

+If they are owned by: "root   wheel" please take owenership of them by typing ´´´sudo chown -R $USER:admin /usr/local/include´´´ and  ´´´sudo chown -R $USER:admin /usr/local/share´´´ respectivly.

+#### Procedure

  1. Install homebrew from: http://brew.sh/
  2. Install python: 'brew install python'
  3. Open a new shell (to upgrade the path and environment)